Visiting Main Campus

 Tours and Information Sessions

-We encourage you to visit our campus in person and participate in our tours and information sessions, even observe classes.
+We encourage you to visit our campus in person and participate in our tours and information sessions.
 We can arrange for group visits for those interested in learning more about the undergraduate and graduate experience.
 If you can’t make it to campus, take a virtual tour or check out admissions events happening in your area!Back to Top

 Georgetown University’s Main Campus is located at 3700 O St., N.W., Washington, DC, with the Georgetown University Medical Center located close by at 4000 Reservoir Road, NW.
 Driving directions below are for the Main Campus garage off of Canal St. NW.
 Street parking is available but limited and restricted.